Bouch04/raspberry-pi-pihole-dns-server/README.md

 # Raspberry Pi Pi-hole DNS Server

 ## Overview
-This project demonstrates the deployment, configuration, and validation of a Raspberry Pi–based Pi-hole DNS server used as the primary DNS resolver for a private LAN.
+I deployed, configured, and validated a Raspberry Pi–based Pi-hole DNS server to function as the primary DNS resolver for a private LAN.

 The system provides network-wide ad blocking, DNS filtering, and improved privacy by controlling outbound DNS queries.

-The deployment improves network privacy, reduces unwanted traffic, and centralizes DNS control across multiple LAN clients.
+This deployment improves network privacy, reduces unwanted traffic, and centralizes DNS control across multiple LAN clients.

 All network identifiers and IP addresses have been sanitized for security.